edenaxe/Climbing_CC/README.md

 Showcasing the impacts of climate change on popular climbing locations in California and Nevada through an interactive dashboard.
 Currently focusing on impacts to daily maximum temperatures and ideal climbing weather.

+Edit: dashboard is live and available at [this](https://edenaxe.shinyapps.io/Climbing_Climate/) link.

 <br/>

  <figure>